-- When children start at the setting we ask their parents if their child suffers from any known allergies.
-This is recorded on the Registration Form and medical form and all staff are informed. - If a child has an allergy, the School Nurse displays details (including the child's photograph) around the School of the following: - The allergen (i.e. the substance, material or living creature the child is allergic to such as nuts, eggs, bee stings, cats, etc.); - The nature of the allergic reactions (e.g. anaphylactic shock reaction, including rash, reddening of skin, swelling, breathing problems, etc.); - What to do in case of allergic reactions, any medication used and how it is to be used (e.g. EpiPen). - Control measures such as how the child can be prevented from contact with the allergen. - This details are kept in the child's personal file. - No nuts or nut products are used within the setting although we cannot guarantee this 100%. - Parents are made aware so that no nut or nut products are brought in, for example to a party.
-If something is accidently brought in, we remove the item/s and ask the parents to take it home.
+- When children start at the setting, we ask their parents if their child suffers from any known allergies.
+This is recorded on the Registration Form and medical form and all staff are informed. - If a child has a severe allergy, the School Nurse displays details (including the child's photograph) around the School of the following: - The allergen (i.e., the substance, material or living creature the child is allergic to such as nuts, eggs, bee stings, cats, etc.); - The nature of the allergic reactions (e.g. anaphylactic shock reaction, including rash, reddening of skin, swelling, breathing problems, etc.); - What to do in case of allergic reactions, any medication used and how it is to be used (e.g., EpiPen). - These details are kept in the child's personal file.